bbc/gel/src/components/masthead.md

 ## Recommended layout

-Where Flexbox is available, the global navigation bar is responsive by own of three means:
+The global navigation bar is responsive by own of three means:

 1. The priority/promoted links container has `overflow: hidden` and `IntersectionObserver` hides any links that do not intersect sufficiently with `visibility: hidden`.
 2. Where `IntersectionObserver` is not supported, the priority/promoted links container is set to `overflow-x: auto`.
 This allows the user to scroll links into view.
-3. Where there's no JavaScript or no Flexbox available, the More menu (containing the priority links and more) is revealed by default and the priority links become hidden.
+3. Where there's no JavaScript, the More menu (containing the priority links and more) is revealed by default and the priority links become hidden.
 Links within the More menu wrap automatically.

 ### Icons